Research Context

 A long-acting analog of Insulin-Like Growth Factor 1 with extended half-life.

-IGF-1 LR3 (frequently referred to in research communities as LR3, Long R3 IGF-1, or simply IGF-1 Long) is a modified, long-acting analog of endogenous Insulin-Like Growth Factor 1 (IGF-1).
+IGF-1 LR3 (frequently referred to as LR3, Long R3 IGF-1, or IGF-1 Long) is a modified, long-acting analog of endogenous Insulin-Like Growth Factor 1 (IGF-1).
 It is an 83-amino-acid peptide (compared to 70 amino acids in native IGF-1), engineered with two critical modifications: an arginine substitution at position 3 (replacing glutamic acid) and a 13-amino-acid N-terminal extension derived from the E-domain of Mechano Growth Factor (MGF).
+These structural modifications dramatically reduce its affinity for IGF-binding proteins (IGFBPs), allowing it to remain biologically active in circulation for approximately 20-30 hours — compared to just 10-20 minutes for native IGF-1.
+Because of its extended half-life and resistance to binding protein inhibition, IGF-1 LR3 is heavily utilized in research models investigating cellular proliferation, differentiation, protein synthesis, and anabolic signaling pathways.

 IGF-1 LR3 Mechanism of Action: IGF-1 Receptor Activation and IGFBP Resistance